 Below we have rounded up five pretty renowned programming languages that are relatively simpler to learn and would give you a good start as a professional programmer.

 Python was created in the late 1980s by Guido van Rossum.
-It’s a high-level, open source language with a wide range of applications.
-Python can be used to build programs across fields such as engineering, data analytics, machine learning, artificial intelligence, and computational science.
+It’s a high-level, open-source language with a wide range of applications.
+Python has its applications in building programs across fields.
+In engineering, data analytics, machine learning, artificial intelligence, and computational science, etc.

 Another broadly known use of Python is in the area of backend web development.
-Django is a Python-powered, open source web framework used to create complex and heavily database-driven websites.
-Python has been used to develop multiple major websites in the current age, including Instagram, Google, Reddit, Quora, Spotify, and YouTube.
+Django is a Python-powered, open-source web framework used to create complex and heavily database-driven websites.
+Python is majorly in-trend to develop multiple major websites in the current age, including Instagram, Google, Reddit, Quora, Spotify, and YouTube.
 Check out this Python course as a great place to begin!

-While not yet a mainstream programming language like the others on the list, Scala is a language currently most used by companies willing to try new things.
-The title Scala is formed from the words ‘scalable’ and ‘language’; Scala has the reach to grow right alongside the market and user demands.
+While not yet a mainstream programming language like the others on the list.
+Scala is a language currently most used by companies willing to try new things.
+The title Scala comes from the words ‘scalable’ and ‘language’; Scala has the reach to grow right alongside the market and user demands.

-Scala is actually quite similar to the popular programming language Java- it was primarily created to provide solutions to Java’s shortcomings.
-Scala has the best features of Java-like its fast run-time or its object-oriented programming (OOP) structure- with advanced attributes of its own.
+Scala is actually quite similar to the popular programming language Java.
+Its primary creation was to provide solutions to Java’s shortcomings.
+Yes, Scala has the best features of Java-like its fast run-time or its object-oriented programming (OOP) structure- with advanced attributes of its own.

-The C++ programming language was fashioned by Microsoft, with the main objective being to combine the object-oriented functionality with a syntax like that of C. C#, which is pronounced as ‘C Sharp’, played a huge part in the development of Windows applications.
-C# is also pretty popular among mobile developers to create mobile apps, and C# courses are a regular offering across many portals.
+The C++ programming language has its root in Microsoft.
+The main objective is to combine the object-oriented functionality with a syntax like that of C. C#, which is known as ‘C Sharp’, which plays a huge part in the development of Windows applications.
+Hence, C# is also pretty popular among mobile developers to create mobile apps, and C# courses are a regular offering across many portals.

 Moreover, other fields that use C# include game development and VR.
 C# is the language used to program most of the 2D and 3D video games available right now in the market from the renowned Unity game engine.

-So there you have it, five programming languages you can learn if you’re planning to make a career in programming and software development.
+Finally, here are the five programming languages that you can learn if you’re planning to make a career in programming and software development.
 If interested, you can check out our course catalog to find out more about the many programming courses we offer, where you can learn programming in your native language, that too from the comfort of your home!